Say it Like a Scot

 Foos yer Doos (how are you?) - A proper Aberdeen greeting, literal translation is “how are your pigeons?”
 If you’re having a good day then you can follow it up with Aye Pecking Awa’ (yes I’m good).

-Are Ye Dancin’? (want to dance?) - One of our favourites.
+Are Ye Dancin’? (want to dance?) - One of my favourites.
 A cheeky but charming way to ask a lassie or laddie to join you on the dance floor.
-If its followed by “Are ye askin?” then you’re in.
+If its followed by “Are ye askin?” then you’re in!

 Winchin’ (kissing) - And if you’re really lucky you might be winchin’ by the end of the night.